 The Counterbalance Economic system allows us to overcome the key issues relating to employment which will then allow anyone who wants a job to have a job!
 Implementing the system described along with our other key policies, will reduce inequality and finally allow us to achieve the goal of Equal Opportunity for All!

-All ideas and policies are based around the Counterbalance Economics Model as outlined in the Discussion Paper (Malliaros & Hall, 2019).
+All ideas and policies are based around the Counterbalance Economics Model as outlined in the Discussion Paper (Malliaros & Hall, 2019) and the research paper (Malliaros & Pacheco, 2021).

 Asterisk Definitions Key: